The Five Parts of the Financial System

 a) Reduction of transaction cost

-They reduce transaction cost taking advantage of economies of scale and expertise’s (skills in financial management).
+They reduce transaction cost by taking advantage of economies of scale and expertise’s (skills in financial management).
 They ensure flow of funds from borrows to lenders at low cost.

 They provide customers with services hence making it easier for customers to conduct transaction i.e. commercial bank facilities transactions in any